TUDelft-PRIME-Books/Linear-Algebra/Appendices/ComplexNumbers.md

 :::

 Now consider the case that you _really_ need solutions of Equation {eq}`Eq:ComplexNumbers:abc-eq` even if $D$ is negative.
 This might sound strange, but you will encounter this case in many engineering applications, for example in solving second-order linear differential equations.
-Turns out that the solution in Equation {eq}`Eq:ComplexNumbers:abc-sol` is still valid when $D<0$, which means that you need to take the square root of a negative number.
+It turns out that the solution in Equation {eq}`Eq:ComplexNumbers:abc-sol` is still valid when $D<0$, which means that you need to take the square root of a negative number.

 Luckily, mathematicians have found a way to handle this, namely complex numbers.
 Before we start treating complex numbers, we first need to introduce the special number $i$.
 After that, we will introduce the complex numbers and some other terminologies.